Bernie Ecclestone: Early career

-Immediately after the end of the Second World War, Ecclestone went into business trading in spare parts for motorcycles, and formed the Compton & Ecclestone motorcycle dealership with Fred Compton.
-His first racing experience came in 1949 in the 500cc Formula 3 Series, acquiring a Cooper Mk V in 1951.

-He drove only a limited number of races, mainly at his local circuit, Brands Hatch, but achieved a number of good placings and an occasional win.
+Ecclestone drove only a limited number of races, mainly at his local circuit, Brands Hatch, but achieved a number of good placings and an occasional win.
 He initially retired from racing following several accidents at Brands Hatch, intending to focus on his business interests.

 Team ownership

-After his accident, Ecclestone temporarily left racing to make a number of eventually lucrative investments in property and loan financing and to manage the Weekend Car Auctions firm.

-He returned to racing in 1957 as manager of driver Stuart Lewis-Evans, and purchased two chassis from the disbanded Connaught Formula One team.
-Ecclestone even tried, unsuccessfully, to qualify a car himself at Monaco in 1958, although this has since been described as "not a serious attempt".
+Ecclestone returned to racing in 1957 as manager of driver Stuart Lewis-Evans, and purchased two chassis from the disbanded Connaught Formula One team.
+Ecclestone entered these two at the 1958 Monaco Grand Prix in which 30 cars competed for 16 places on the grid.
+Drivers Bruce Kessler (#12) and Paul Emery (#14) as 20th and 21st were five seconds too slow to make the field, and complained about handling problems.
+Ecclestone drove the #12 car to verify the statements, and was registered with a time nearly a minute slower than his drivers, thus this has since been described as "not a serious attempt".

-He also entered the British Grand Prix, but the car was raced by Jack Fairman.
+Ecclestone also entered the British Grand Prix, but the car was raced by Jack Fairman.
 He continued to manage Lewis-Evans when he moved to the Vanwall team; Roy Salvadori moved on to manage the Cooper team.
 Lewis-Evans suffered severe burns when his engine exploded at the 1958 Moroccan Grand Prix and died six days later; Ecclestone was shocked and once again retired from racing.

-His friendship with Salvadori led to his becoming manager of driver Jochen Rindt and a partial owner of Rindt's 1970 Lotus Formula 2 team, whose other driver was Graham Hill.
-Rindt, on his way to the 1970 World Championship, died in a crash at the Monza circuit, though he was awarded the championship posthumously.
+Ecclestone's friendship with Salvadori led to his becoming manager of driver Jochen Rindt and a partial owner of Rindt's 1970 Lotus Formula 2 team, whose other driver was Graham Hill.
+Rindt, on his way to the 1970 World Championship, died in a crash at the Monza circuit, though he still won the championship posthumously.

 Brabham

 During the 1971 season, Ecclestone was approached by Ron Tauranac, owner of the Brabham team, who was looking for a suitable business partner.
 Ecclestone made him an offer of £100,000 for the whole team, which Tauranac eventually accepted.
 Tauranac stayed on as designer and to run the factory, while Colin Seeley was briefly brought in against Tauranac's wishes to assist in design and management.

-Ecclestone and Tauranac were both dominant personalities and Tauranac left Brabham early in the 1972 season.
-The team achieved little during 1972, as Ecclestone moulded the team to fit his vision of a Formula One team.
-He abandoned the highly successful customer car production business established by Jack Brabham and Tauranac – reasoning that to compete at the very front in Formula One you must concentrate all of your resources there.
-For the 1973 season, Ecclestone promoted Gordon Murray to chief designer.
-The young South African produced the triangular cross-section BT42, the first of a series of Ford-powered cars with which the Brabham team would take several victories in 1974 and 1975 with Carlos Reutemann and Carlos Pace.